 Don’t let fear get in the way.
 You will have tough moments.
 You will make mistakes.
 One of our mentors says, “If you are not uncomfortable, then you are not learning.
 And if you are not learning, how you can expect anyone else to?
 You must model the way.”

 Often, what makes the difference between a mistake that derails your allyship and advocacy from one that does not is how you respond to it.
 People will appreciate your humility and transparency in treating mistakes as learning opportunities.
 Always give yourself “a bit of grace” (advice from another mentor) when things inevitably go differently from what you expected.
 The goal is progress, not perfection.

-Dr. Dnika J. Travis, vice president, research at Catalyst, is a recognized researcher, educator, and change leader.
-At Catalyst, Dnika leads research initiatives and manages content creation.
-Her most recent work involves building and piloting the Catalyst Inclusion Accelerator, a diagnostic and action planning tool to help companies measure the…
+Dr. Dnika J. Travis, former Vice President, Research & Strategy, at Catalyst, is a recognized researcher, educator, and change leader.
+At Catalyst, Dnika led research initiatives and managed content creation.
+Her work involved building and piloting the Catalyst Inclusion Accelerator, a diagnostic and action planning tool to help companies measure…